History and joint schools

 History and Modern Languages: With tutors in French and Spanish and college lecturers in other languages, we admit students to study History and French, German, Italian, Portuguese, Russian and Spanish.
 They find ample opportunity to pursue interests in the culture they are studying in the wide range of courses available from the History syllabus.

 Classical Archaeology and Ancient History: these subjects complement and enhance each other extremely well, supported by highly connected teaching, when you may well find both an Archaeology tutor and an Ancient History tutor in the same room, guiding you through their related topics together.
-The integrated nature of this degree makes it really special, whilst still allowing students to pursue their individual interests.
+The integrated nature of this history and archaeology degree makes it really special, whilst still allowing students to pursue their individual interests.
 This develops a very thorough understanding of the classical world, with study of the cultures of Ancient Greece and Rome at its heart.
-The archaeological element may particularly appeal to those seeking a more practical approach to the study of Classics, with this course’s emphasis on bringing the material and visual world to bare, in addition to textual analysis, as well as some required fieldwork.
+The archaeological element may particularly appeal to those seeking a more practical approach to the study of Classics, with our history college courses’ emphasis on bringing the material and visual world to bare, in addition to textual analysis, as well as some required fieldwork.
 Differentiating this degree from single honours Classics, our Classical Archaeology and Ancient History degree doesn’t have a compulsory language element in it, but this is still an option for those who do wish to include linguistic modules.

 Merton historians go on to a wide range of careers, many outside history, where their skills in analysis and argument equip them for corporate, professional and public life.
 They include: